wramos1/goals-app/README.md

 Since this app was deployed on Heroku, the page may take a few more seconds to load.

-_Technologies Used: React, Redux, Redux Toolkit, Node, Express, MongoDB(Mongoose)_
+_Technologies Used: React, Redux, Redux Toolkit, Node, Express, MongoDB_